Master data

 Master data represents "data about the business entities that provide context for business transactions".
 The most commonly found categories of master data are parties (individuals and organisations, and their roles, such as customers, suppliers, employees), products, financial structures (such as ledgers and cost centres) and locational concepts.

 Master data should be distinguished from reference data.
 While both provide context for business transactions, reference data is concerned with classification and categorisation, while master data is concerned with business entities.

 Master data is, by its nature, almost always non-transactional in nature.
 There exist edge cases where an organization may need to treat certain transactional processes and operations as "master data".
 This arises, for example, where information about master data entities, such as customers or products, is only contained within transactional data such as orders and receipts and is not housed separately.

+ISO 8000 is the international standard for data quality and data portability in master data.

 Alternative definition

 An alternative definition of the term master data is that it represents the business objects that contain the most valuable, agreed upon information shared across an organization.
 In this sense, it gives context to business activities and transactions, answering questions like who, what, when and how as well as expanding the ability to make sense of these activities through categorizations, groupings and hierarchies.
 It can cover relatively static reference data, transactional, unstructured, analytical, hierarchical and metadata.
 What constitutes master data under this definition is therefore not about an essential quality of the data (e.g. it is a business entity that provides context for business transactions), but rather about the context in which the organisation has decided to treat the data.